 If you are running on an old system, you may find that you have some outdated data – things like fields that are no longer relevant or conflict with additional systems that you introduced later on.

-Clean, consistent, and high-quality data will ensure that your automations work properly, cross platform integrations are seamless, and the health of your databases is optimal.
+Clean, consistent, and high-quality data will ensure that your automation works properly, cross-platform integrations are seamless, and the health of your databases is optimal.

 Decide on Required Reports